newsraft/newsraft/doc/project-goals.md

 #### Simpler command bindings

-You can bind any key to execute command on the feed item with for example:
+You can bind any key to execute a command on the feed item with for example:

 ```
-bind m exec mpv %l
+bind m exec mpv "%l"
 ```

 No more stuff like:

 ```
-macro m set browser mpv; open-in-browser; set browser w3m
+macro m set browser mpv; open-in-browser; set browser elinks
 ```

 #### Vim-like bindings by default